All trees require sunlight.

 How can we resolve this seeming paradox?
 How can such a poor colonizer become an effective pioneer?

-The answer lies, in part, in the episodic nature of disturbance that characterizes the North American habitats in which aspens thrive.
+Part of the reason that aspens are able to scratch out a living as pioneers despite their substandard seeds lies in the episodic disturbances that characterize the North American habitats in which aspens thrive.
 And the primary agent of this disturbance – at least before humans colonized the New World – has long been wildfire.

 Aspens don’t burn as readily as the young climax species lurking in the understory do.
 So, when a fire tears through an aspen forest, it effectively wipes out the coming competition, while leaving the mature aspens largely unharmed.

 Sure, the fire will kill a few aspen stems, but they’d only live 150 years or so anyway.
 Additionally, as we’ve already seen, the root system is the important part.
 The stems are largely replaceable.
 Once the fire has passed, the root system will produce a new army of stems to replace any lost to the flames – just like it would do for those killed by predators, disease or fungi.

 But it doesn’t happen very often, so once an aspen organism establishes itself, it clings on tenaciously.
 In the ensuing years, decades and centuries, the aspen stems will endure fires and other assaults, but the root system will remain ready to reclaim its territory, once the threat has passed.